joeygoesgrey/Xendpal-magic/README.md

 ---

-# Xendpal-magic: Advanced File Type Detection Library
+# Xendpalmagic: Advanced File Type Detection Library

-Xendpal-magic is a comprehensive Python library designed to enhance file type detection through a multi-faceted approach.
-By combining file extensions, magic numbers, content analysis, and header parsing, Xendpal-magic offers unmatched accuracy and reliability for identifying a wide range of file formats.
+Xendpalmagic is a comprehensive Python library designed to enhance file type detection through a multi-faceted approach.
+By combining file extensions, magic numbers, content analysis, and header parsing, Xendpalmagic offers unmatched accuracy and reliability for identifying a wide range of file formats.

 ## Features